d3/d3-interpolate/README.md

 ### Splines

 Whereas standard interpolators blend from a starting value *a* at *t* = 0 to an ending value *b* at *t* = 1, spline interpolators smoothly blend multiple input values for *t* in [0,1] using piecewise polynomial functions.
-Currently, only the simplest spline method is supported: cubic uniform nonrational [B-splines](https://en.wikipedia.org/wiki/B-spline), also known as basis splines.
+Only cubic uniform nonrational [B-splines](https://en.wikipedia.org/wiki/B-spline) are currently supported, also known as basis splines.

 <a href="#interpolateBasis" name="interpolateBasis">#</a> d3.<b>interpolateBasis</b>(<i>values</i>)